mvanthoor/rustic/readme.md

 therefore, the engine still stands on the shoulders of the giants of the past.

+This repo has been extended to change the engine focus to moves which the opponent has limited replies to in order to gain or maintain an advantage.
+README will be updated.

 # User interface

 The engine does not provide its own user interface.
 It uses the UCI and